-Bluetooth may be a connectivity feature you are more used to on your smartphone for sharing files, streaming music and calls to speakers and headphones and more.
+Bluetooth may be a connectivity feature you are more used to on your smartphone, for sharing files, streaming audio to speakers, headphones and more.

 The whole concept of it on a toothbrush may seem a bit ridiculous to some.
 But, the ridiculous is here and its all geared toward improving your oral health.

 Oral-B were the first brand to put Bluetooth into a toothbrush, but Philips Sonicare, Colgate and others have since followed.